-Archetypes are the types of characters that reappear time and again; across time and cultures.
+Archetypes are the types of characters that reappear repeatedly; across time and cultures.
 They are templates or symbols of the kinds of people that drive the action in our stories.
 They have peopled the worlds of our stories from time immemorial.

-You’ll find these characters categorized with terms such as The Hero, The Villain, The Innocent, The Mentor, The Everyman.
-There are many others too and they provide excellent starting points to drive the action of any type of story.
+You’ll find these characters categorized with terms such as The Hero, The Villain, The Innocent, The Mentor, and The Everyman.
+There are many others too, and they provide excellent starting points to drive the action of any type of story.

 To help your students identify an archetype for their story, ask them to consider the main characters of their favorite stories.
 What do they have in common?
 What differentiates them?
 How could they define their role in the story in one or two words?
 Can they think of any examples of these types of characters in other stories where they perform similar functions – especially across different genres?

 Now we have a starting point to build believable characters, it is time to flesh them out and move beyond mere symbols.

 Creating authentic, believable characters in people’s fictional worlds requires excellent attention to detail.